-If your kids don’t mind having something other than a sandwich, you can put leftovers from last night’s dinner (I sometimes make extras for this very reason), which is always practical for busy days, or you can try some of these ideas: Here are some cold options:
+If your kids don’t mind having something other than a sandwich, you can put leftovers from last night’s dinner (I sometimes make extras for this very reason), which is always practical for busy days, or you can try some of these ideas.

 - Tomato Cucumber Avocado Salad: This is Adam’s favorite salad.
 Since I pack the lunches at night, I usually add the avocado in the morning and make sure it’s well coated in the lemon juice from the salad dressing.

 - Pasta in a mug: You can literally make these two pastas while the kids are putting on their shoes.
-They take a couple minutes in the microwave, use only one mug and perfect for one person.
+They take a couple of minutes in the microwave, use only one mug, and are perfect for one person.